donfuxx/Mockinizer/README.md

 ## See Mockinizer Demo Project
 In case you want to see how it works in action then just check out the [Mockinizer demo project](https://github.com/donfuxx/MockinizerDemo)!

+## Contributing
+Pull requests are welcome!
+Also feel free to add issues for new feature requests and discovered bugs.

+## Feedback
+If you like this project then please don't forget to [stargaze it](https://github.com/donfuxx/Mockinizer/stargazers) and share it with your friends!